zeljkoobrenovic/grounded-architecture/_site/manuscript/epub/2022-03-05-activities.markdown

 ![Figure 1: The Grounded Architecture framework: Operating Model.](assets/images/model-operating-model.png)

 This section outlines some lessons I learned when defining IT architecture operating models.
 The Operating Model (Figure 1) is a part of the Grounded Architecture framework that defines a set of **processes and agreements** that allow architects to do everything an architecture practice typically does.
-The model should leverage Architectural Analytics and Collaborative Networks to develop a data-informed, organization-wide impact.
-Architectural Analytics and Collaborative Networks provide a basis for data-informed decision-making that is well-embedded in the organization.
+The model should leverage Lightweight Architectural Analytics and Collaborative Networks to develop a data-informed, organization-wide impact.
+Lightweight Architectural Analytics and Collaborative Networks provide a basis for data-informed decision-making that is well-embedded in the organization.

 ## Examples of Architecture Activities